informalsystems/quint/doc/adr004-effect-system.md

 ## Context

 Towards being more explicit about different components of a specification, each TNT definition has a mode.
-Because there's also the possibility of high order operators, we thought it would be wise to define modes in terms of effects in a system that is independent of the type system and much simpler.
-With a read & update effect system, we can also check whether a composition of actions in `next` is enough to define all variables and is not re-defining any variable.
+Because there's also the possibility of higher order operators, we thought it would be wise to define modes in terms of effects in a system that is independent of the type system and much simpler.
+With a read & update effect system, we can also check whether a composition of actions in `next` is enough to define updates to all variables and ensure that is not re-defining any variable.

 ## Options

-We considered a joint effect + type system versus a standalone effect system.
+We considered a unified system that accounted for effects in the types versus a type-and-effect system, where the types and effects are analyzed separately.
 As far as the initial exploration went, there's no evidence of a need to correlate both systems, so we chose a standalone effect system for the isolation simplicity.